backstage/backstage/.changeset/wild-pears-enjoy.md

 '@backstage/core-app-api': patch
 ---

-Made `StorageApi` notify its subscribers when `localStorage` values change in other tabs/windows
+Made `WebStorage` notify its subscribers when `localStorage` values change in other tabs/windows